Frank Nemhauser, Music Director

 - Frank Nemhauser

-Currently in his twelfth season as Music Director of the Westchester Choral Society, Frank Nemhauser holds several other prominent positions concurrently.
+Currently in his thirteenth season as Music Director of the Westchester Choral Society, Frank Nemhauser holds several other prominent positions concurrently.
 He is Music Director of the Berkshire Choral International (BCI, formerly Berkshire Choral Festival), and both Director of Vocal Studies and Associate Professor at Mannes College of Music in New York.

 Mr. Nemhauser has held the positions of Music Director of the Hartford Chorale, Chorus Director of the Baltimore Symphony Orchestra, and Associate Director of the Collegiate Chorale.
 He has been a guest conductor with the Houston Masterworks Chorus, the Dessoff Choirs, the Greenwich Choral Society and the Handel Choir of Baltimore.
 He has led workshops and clinics for the Metropolitan Opera Guild, the San Francisco Symphony Chorus, the New Amsterdam Singers, the Augusta Choral Society, the Pennsylvania Music Educators Association and the Southwestern Virginia Spotlight on the Arts Festival.